 Teams that adopt the sidecar proxy model will either build a control plane from scratch or use existing general-purpose control planes available on the market, such as Kuma.
 Compare Kuma with other CPs.

-Unlike a data-plane proxy (DP), the control-plane (CP) is never on the execution path of the requests that the services exchange with each other, and it's being used as a source of truth to dynamically configure the underlying data-plane proxies that in the meanwhile we have deployed alongside every instance of every service that is part of the Mesh:
+Unlike a data plane proxy (DP), the control plane (CP) is never on the execution path of the requests that the services exchange with each other, and it's being used as a source of truth to dynamically configure the underlying data plane proxies that in the meanwhile we have deployed alongside every instance of every service that is part of the Mesh:

 Service Mesh: An architecture made of sidecar proxies deployed next to our services (the data-planes, or DPs), and a control plane (CP) controlling those DPs, is called Service Mesh.
 Usually, Service Mesh appears in the context of Kubernetes, but anybody can build Service Meshes on any platform (including VMs and Bare Metal).